 I’ve gathered up seven practical strategies for improving your relationships at work and at home.
 See how many of these strategies you are currently using and which ones you may need to start applying now.

-The first tip is to work to create a safe environment by making yourself easy to approach, trust, and connect with.
-So how do you do that?
+Create a safe environment where you can both trust and share openly.
+Make sure you are easy to approach, trust, and connect with.
+How do you do this?
 Two words: Be respectful!
 That means that you must listen actively and not interrupt.
-In other words, listen first — I mean really listen as if what you are hearing could change your life — and talk second.
+In other words, listen first — I mean, really listen as if what you are hearing could change your life — and talk second.

-2. Separate the facts from the feelings.
+2. Separate Facts from Feelings

-3. Don’t assume.
+3. Don’t Assume

-This one is important: don’t make assumptions about things that are left unsaid.
+This one is very important: don’t make assumptions about things that are left unsaid.
 We usually make up our own stories or interpretations about what someone’s behavior means instead of asking for clarification.
-For example: if someone comes in and throws down their bag, don’t assume they are mad or disappointed in you — ask them!
-And don’t assume anyone knows your undisclosed desires!
-For example, iIf you expect a special dinner on your birthday, tell someone that!
-If you want to go out for Mexican, don’t say you don’t care where you go!
+For example, if someone comes in and throws down their bag, don’t assume they are mad or disappointed in you — ask them!
+Also, don’t assume anyone knows your undisclosed desires!
+For example, if you expect a special dinner on your birthday, tell someone!
+If you want to go out for Mexican, don’t say you don’t care where you go.

-4. Ask questions.
+4. Ask Questions

-6. Make time.
+6. Make Time